tuva-health/docs/docs/guides/fhir-preprocessing.md

 ## Implementing the solution
 Now that we have the transformation configs built, it's time to put our solution into action.
-Since our data is being delivered to an s3 bucket, will build a lambda function that will process the files.
+Since our data is being delivered to an s3 bucket, we'll build a lambda function that will process the files.
-Our function will primarily work by processing all resources for a patient for a particular file type, but it will also be built to be able to process file at a time triggered by an s3 event, if we decide to stream the messages in the future.
+Our function will primarily work by processing all resources for a patient for a particular file type, running once daily and procesing all of the patients who were added in the last day, but it will also be built to be able to process one file at a time when triggered by an s3 event, if we decide to stream the messages in the future.
-It's going to use the return userOutputMode, so we can aggregate the bulk processed files and write them together.
+It's going to use the return outputMode, so we can aggregate the bulk processed files and write the data as parquet to a separate s3 bucket
-It will then write the output in parquet to an s3 bucket, and manage the sqs queue if necessary.
+It will then write the output as parquet to an s3 bucket, and manage the sqs queue if necessary.
 We will then set up a snowpipe from our output s3 bucket, so files can flow into our snowflake environment in real time.
 We will handle any updates to files by adding a staging model in our dbt project that takes the most recent version of each record based on the filename and processed date.